Flat Roof Replacement Cost

 Moss tends to grow between little spaces in the roof, especially in colder climates.
 Also, while they might not be a great danger, they generally don’t look right.
 Removing moss isn’t difficult, but you need to be careful to ensure that you don’t damage other parts of the roof in the process.

-Removing a flat roof is usually done when it is about to be repaired, or a new one installed and is therefore usually added to the flat roof repair cost.
-That said, there are situations where removing the roof might be part of another project like converting the roof.
+Removing a flat roof is usually done when it is about to be repaired or a new one installed and is therefore usually added to the flat roof repair cost.
+That said, there are situations where removing the roof might be part of another project, such as converting the roof.

 In this case, a professional will likely charge between £80 to £100 per m².
 Once the removal is complete, disposal is the next problem, and while most companies will add it to the initial bill, some contractors will bill between £100 to £150 to get rid of the waste for you.

-Hiring Someone to Replace a Flat Roof Checklist
+Checklist: Hiring a Roofer to Replace Your Flat Roof

 Before you hire a professional to work on your flat roof, consider the following: